 While humans commonly suffer neck pain due to repetitive strain injuries caused by poor working environments and bad recreational habits, dogs will usually become injured while engaging in physical activities.

 Dogs are able to tolerate much more invasive treatment methods than humans, which makes surgery a far more attractive treatment option.
 Humans, meanwhile, like to retain as much mobility for as long as possible, putting more of a focus on palliative care.

-A Labrador retriever starts to develop a slight limp a few days after a trip to the local park.
-His owner decides to allow him to rest in order to recover, but the issue worsens, with the dog starting to sit oddly as well and have difficulty when bending its neck to eat or look around.
+A Labrador Retriever starts to develop a slight limp a few days after a trip to the local park.
+His owner decides to allow him to rest in order to recover, but the issue worsens, with the dog starting to sit oddly as well and have difficulty when bending his neck to eat or look around.
 The owner takes the dog to their vet and after an examination, it is revealed that the dog has torn a muscle on the side of his neck, which is causing issues with the shoulder as well.
 To resolve the problem, the vet provides the owner with some anti-inflammatory drugs to mix into the dog’s food and injects a steroid into the damaged muscle.
 After some weeks of rest and repeated injections, the dog is able to resume a normal amount of physical activity, though the vet advises avoiding strenuous exercises for a few months in order to be safe.